 The War on Sensemaking | Daniel Schmachtenberger (Rebel Wisdom)

-Credit: This post draws on the work of Daniel Schmachtenberger and, in particular, the videos embedded in The War on Sensemaking.
+Credit: This post draws on Daniel Schmachtenberger’s work, particularly the videos embedded in The War on Sensemaking.

 Detailed Resources